-The Whistleblowing Officer at Alert is the Chief Operating Officer, Sue McCready.
+The Whistleblowing Officer at Alert is the Director of Finance and Operations, Senait Fassil.
 You can contact her in any of the following ways:

-- Write to: Chief Operating Officer, International Alert, 346 Clapham Road, London, SW9 9AP, UK.
+- Write to: Director of Finance and Operations, International Alert, 346 Clapham Road, London, SW9 9AP, UK.
 Write 'Private and confidential' on your envelope.

 It is best to put your concerns in writing and give as much information as possible – including any relevant names, dates, places, etc. The earlier you raise a concern, the easier it is to take effective action.

-The Chief Operating Officer keeps a confidential record of all concerns raised and the outcomes.
+The Director of Finance and Operations keeps a confidential record of all concerns raised and the outcomes.
 She gives Alert’s Board of Trustees a quarterly summary of all cases raised, without revealing any specific details – except where allegations of fraud or corruption are found to be substantiated.

 If a concern involves the Whistleblowing Officer, or if you think this officer may be biased, the matter should be referred directly to the Chief Executive Officer, providing justification for why you believe this is the case.
 Write to: Chief Executive Officer, International Alert, 346 Clapham Road, London, SW9 9AP, UK.
 Write 'Private and confidential' on your envelope.